thesteve0/fluentwebmap/README.md

     git push

-Now, ssh into the application.

-Once the data is imported you can now checkout your application at:
+You can now checkout your application at:

     http://fluentwebapp-$yournamespace.rhcloud.com/